turris-cz/dev-detect/README.md

 Package ships reasonable defaults for turris routers, however users can customize daemon behavior or scope of it's operation in `uci` config file (`/etc/config/dev-detect`).

-There is no foris settings tab yet, so any changes has to be done manually.

 ## CLI client

 Package include simple cli interface called `dev-detect-cli` to interact with device database.

 You can use one of following commands:
 ```
 search <MAC>        Search device by MAC address
 remove <MAC>        Delete specified MAC address